-- 8.2.15 When a risk is escalated the next level manager will: - Review the risk and associated action plan - Determine if the risk required escalation - 8.2.16 If escalation is not required the Senior Manager will:

-- Transfer the documentation back to line manager (with feedback and guidance as appropriate). - Adopt a monitoring and performance management role.
-The line manager may be instructed to submit further information, make some amendments to the action plan and report on progress within a specified time frame.

-8.2.17 If escalation is required the Senior Manager will:
+- 8.2.15 When a risk is escalated the next level manager will: - Review the risk and associated action plan - Determine if the risk required escalation - 8.2.16 If escalation is not required the Senior Manager will: - Transfer the documentation back to line manager with feedback and guidance as appropriate.
+The line manager may be instructed to submit further information, make some amendments to the action plan and report on progress within a specified time - frame. - 8.2.17 If escalation is required the Senior Manager will: - Inform the line manager, accept the risk and associated action plan and assume management responsibility. - Modify or add additional mitigations and accept responsibility for this or assign it to a relevant manager on their management team. - Escalate the risk to the next level of management (e.g. Senior Management Team; Director of Service) if the additional mitigations are outside of the control of this manager.

-- Inform the line manager, accept the risk and associated action plan and assume management responsibility. - Modify or add additional controls and accept responsibility for this or assign it to a relevant manager on their management team. - Escalate the risk to the next level of management (e.g. Senior Management Team; Director of Service) if the additional controls are outside of the control of this manager. - Risks escalated to and accepted by the Director of Service will become part of the Regional risk register. - The Director of Services will review and explore strategies to address risks escalated to them from within their own Service Region.
+- Risks escalated to and accepted by the Director of Service will become part of the Regional risk register. - The Director of Services will review and explore strategies to address risks escalated to them from within their own Service Region.
 The Director of Services will determine what risks to escalate to the Chief Executive. - Where warranted the Director of Service or the appropriate delegated person within the Region may elevate the risk to their Local HSE Office (CHO) as well as the Chief Executive. - The Directors of Service, the National Head of Finance, the National Head of ICT, the National Head of Quality, the National Head of HRM, and the National Head of Procurement, will make quarterly returns to the National Head of Risk & Regulation to ensure that all major risks are recorded on the Corporate Risk Register which is reviewed by the Board Risk Committee quarterly. - The Chief Executive will review those risks escalated to him/her from the Directors of Service and from the Corporate Risk Register to determine strategies to address the risks.
-The CE will determine which risks to escalate to the Board along with a suggested plan of mitigation or escalation and the Board will determine whether to escalate a risk to the National HSE or other relevant Statutory Authority. - The Chief Executive will implement the Boards decision directly or through the relevant Region and share these decisions with the National Leadership Team as appropriate.

-- 8.3 Health Act 2007, Regulations 2013 Y S.I.
+The CE will determine which risks to escalate to the Board along with a suggested plan of mitigation or escalation and the Board will determine whether to escalate a risk to the National HSE or other relevant Statutory Authority. - The Chief Executive will implement the Boards decision directly or through the relevant Region and share these decisions with the National Leadership Team as appropriate. - 8.3 Health Act 2007, Regulations 2013 Y S.I.
 No. 367 of 2013. - 8.3.1 Health Act 2007 (Care and Support of Residents in Designated Centres for Persons (Children and Adults) with Disabilities) Regulations 2013, S.I.
 No. 367 of 2013 identifies 4 key risks which must be addressed in the risk management policy. - 8.3.2 It states that the policy must include 'the measures and actions in place' to control these risks.
 The organisational level measures in place to control each of these risks are outlined below.
 Where any of these risks are of concern in a particular area or for a particular person then a full risk assessment should be completed based on the specific context.